Skálafellsjökull is a long glacier in the southeast of Vatnajökull ice cap. Its foreland is littered with glacial signatures.

 Skálafellsjökull is about 24 km long, flowing from the Breiðabunga ice plateau at 1500 m to close to sea level.
 Though the glacier descends quite evenly, there is a steeper part between 600 and 300 m above sea level.
 This is also the narrowest part of the glacier, measuring just under 1 km in width.
 Once through this bottle neck, the ice splays out, giving rise to one of the most beautiful fields of radial crevasses in Iceland.

 After the glacier passes the confined icefall, it extends laterally (widens) and compresses in length (slows down).
 This change in stress leads to radial crevasses that run all the way to the margin.
-Therefore, the snout was highly crevassed in times when Skálafellsjökull spreaded out into a strongly indented lobate glacier (piedmont glacier) on its unconfined foreland.
+Therefore, the snout was highly crevassed in times when Skálafellsjökull spread out into a strongly indented lobate glacier (piedmont glacier) on its unconfined foreland.

 Orthophoto of Skálafellsjökull in 1954 (left, Landmælingar Íslands) and 2023 (ESRI World View).